soposilverhawk/Women-in-AI-group-project/README.md

 <!-- write here what you learnt during work on the project -->

+- **Sopo**: Learned how to work on a project in team: How to work with different git commands to separate work into branches, how to update branches according to the newest version of the code.
+I also learned how to manage a team of several devs, how to distribute tasks, how to merge different branches into main and resolve merge conflicts.
+Code vise, I revisitted event delegation concept.
+Overall, I got a hands-on experience with the realistic workflow of team projects.
 - **Anastasia**: Learned XYZ
 - **Nano**: Learned XYZ